 This page displays an overview of the MySQL server with availability, performance, storage metrics and the top 10 alarms and SQL statements.
+The right side of the page features an expandable summary box that can display the Top 10 SQL executed in the current time range by one of several metrics or the Top 10 Alarms currently active for this server.
 The SQL statements can be ordered by the metrics in the dropdown box.